-2. The author provides the reviewers with relevant product documentation, answers questions about the product during the review and agrees actions to resolve defects.
+2. The author provides the reviewers with relevant product documentation, answers questions about the product during the review and agrees on actions to resolve defects.

-3. Reviewers undertake the review, assessing the product against the quality criteria, identifying potential defects and ensuring that the nature of any defect is clearly understood by the author.
+3. Reviewers undertake the review, assessing the product against the quality criteria, identifying potential defects, and ensuring that the nature of any defect is clearly understood by the author.

-4. The scribe takes notes of the agreed actions, who is to carry them out and who is to check corrections.
+4. The scribe takes notes of the agreed actions, who is to carry them out, and who is to check corrections.
 He or she confirms these details at the end of the meeting.

-With peer reviews, inspections and walkthroughs, no attempt should be made during the meeting to solve the problems identified.
+With peer reviews, inspections, and walkthroughs, no attempt should be made during the meeting to solve the problems identified.
 Problems should be recorded.
 The author will then go away and seek to come up with solutions.
 The review can then be repeated if it is felt that the changes required were of sufficient significance.
 An alternative is for one person to be given responsibility for ensuring that the necessary alterations are made by the author.

 The review techniques described above depend on copies of documents, including code, being printed and additional reviewing activities being scheduled.
 To avoid this, in Agile development environments, code developers sometimes work in pairs.
 The pair take turns to type in code at the workstation while the other advises and checks on what is being entered.
 This is rather like a real-time version of a peer review.

-Some software tools carry out static testing by analysing the structure of the code.
+Some software tools carry out static testing by analyzing the structure of the code.
 Among other analyses, such tools look at the branches and loops in a program and calculate a measure of complexity.
 The more complex a software component is, the more difficult it will be to maintain.